 This log jam waterhole has created habitat for Rainbow fish, Fly-specked hardyhead and Spangled perch as shown in these photos taken in March

 Reef Catchments river restoration program works with individuals, land managers, local government and industry groups to encourage shared responsibility, stewardship and wise use of water to increase resilience of river systems.
 Through these partnerships river restoration projects focus on improving water flows for fish, restoring river and estuarine habitats.
 Projects also aim to enrich stream productivity, encouraging community participation and facilitate adaptive water management plans that are designed to lesson impacts of climate change.
 River project activities enable groups to recognise that human behaviours threaten their local catchment and then offer strategic support, coordination and resources so that they may increase river resilience and be the agents of change.

 The Gregory River community worked closely with Reef Catchments and James Cook University on the pilot project, “Collaborating Across Boundaries”.
 The project developed an innovative conservation planning model that relies on community direction for prioritisation of on-ground activities.
 Based on the Gregory River pilot, the Collaborating Across Boundaries model is now been rolled-out as part of the O’Connell River Restoration and Research Project.

-For more information, download: Gregory River Restoration Project Brief.
+For more information, please download the Gregory River Restoration Project Brief.

 Diadromous fish tagging project